What Fonts Are Available on Squarespace?

 Step 1: Get the Font File

 You need the font in WOFF2 format (best) or WOFF.
 Convert TTF or OTF files using Font Squirrel's free Webfont Generator.
-Verify you have a web license for the font - many desktop fonts require a separate license for web use.
+Verify you have a web license for the font, as many desktop fonts require a separate license for web use.

 Step 2: Upload to Squarespace

 Go to Design > Custom CSS.
 Click Manage Custom Files below the CSS editor.
 Upload your font file.
-Click the filename - Squarespace inserts the file URL.
+Click the filename and Squarespace inserts the file URL.
 Copy this URL.

 Step 3: Declare with @font-face